amalex5/amalex5.github.io/_posts/2016-01-12-recurse-center-day-2-2.markdown

 ---
 Just so I'm not avoiding reality: I got nothing done today.
 It sucked.
 (Arguably, I got LESS than nothing done, although maybe that requires a more complex ontological framework.)

 I did, however, stumble across [this really interesting blog post on Philip Guo's website](http://pgbovine.net/high-achievers-turning-thirty.htm).
-The year he turned thirty (i.e., two years ago), he sent out an informal survey to 150 friends and acquaintances, all of more or less the same age and educational/socio-economic background, asking them two (free response) questions: 1) compared to when they were 20, what (non-material) thing did they have MORE of?, and 2) compared to when they were 20, what non-material thing did they have LESS of?
+A year and a bit ago, when he turned 30, he sent out an informal survey to 150 friends and acquaintances, all of more or less the same age and educational/socio-economic background, asking them two (free response) questions: 1) compared to when they were 20, what (non-material) thing did they have MORE of?, and 2) compared to when they were 20, what non-material thing did they have LESS of?

 His results aren't particularly surprising (more confidence, less optimism, more responsibilities, less free time), but the discussion is interesting.
-Mostly, I'm just really fascinated by the IDEA: asking everyone in this one demographic slice of your life the same question in a way that's informal yet systematic.
-You're learning about your cohort's lives in a way that's neither the cold legalism of formal, quantitative social science (sorry, K.), nor as haphazardly biased as normal conversations.
-The latter is how we usually interact with people: but of course each of the relationships in our lives are unique (T. and I always talk about X but never about Y; J. and I always talk about Y but not X), and so the idea of asking EVERYONE the SAME QUESTION is really compelling.
+Mostly, I'm fascinated by the IDEA: asking everyone in your life the same question in a way that's informal yet systematic.
+You're learning about your cohort's lives in a way that's neither as cold and legalistic as formal, quantitative social science (sorry, K.), nor as haphazardly biased as normal conversations.
+The latter is how we usually interact with people, but each of our relationships are unique (T. and I always talk about X but never about Y; J. and I always talk about Y but not X), and so the idea of asking EVERYONE the SAME QUESTION is really compelling.

 In a year or two, I'm going to make this my Christmas letter!
-I like this experiment, and I want to replicate it.
+I like this experiment.
+I'm going to replicate it.

 Simultaneously, as I was reading Guo's blog post, I was thinking more about [*While We're Young*](https://amalex5.github.io/2016/01/10/recurse-center-day...-something.html).
-Guo motivates his survey as a teaching tool for the younger ("These insights can be useful for high-achieving students who are curious about what might be in store for them over the next decade.")
-I'm a little skeptical about the utility of this: it's not like there's any dearth of advice for young people!
+Guo motivates his survey as a teaching tool: "These insights can be useful for high-achieving students who are curious about what might be in store for them over the next decade."
+I'm a little skeptical about the utility of this motivation.
+It's not like there's any dearth of advice for young people!
 Older people love giving younger people advice.
 The problem is that most (all?) of the really important lessons in life can't be transmitted didactically.
 Words don't substitute for experience.
 All the smart, accomplished, 30-ish MIT grads that Guo  is surveying: it's not like at age 20 they were lacking in authority figures or advice!
+If just TELLING people what to do were useful...

 I'm also not convinced that the best way to be a 20-year-old is to be a 30-year-old.

 But, anyway, thinking more about Noah Baumbach, and (unsurprisingly) reading how many of Guo's respondents describe feeling less idealistic as they age, I was thinking: as an older person, what's the best way to think abut younger people?
-Suppose you're 45, and you see a 25-year-old displaying what perceive to be (choose as may as you like) arrogance, excessive optimism, naïveté, etc. How should you think/feel/act?
-Baumbach's characters tend to be condescending: they have the smug self-righteous cynicism of the adult who says, "When you're older, you'll understand."
-That seems like a terrible way to think.
+Suppose you're 45, and you see a 25-year-old displaying what you perceive to be arrogance, excessive optimism, naïveté, silly priorities, etc (choose any combination).
+How should you think/feel/act?
+Baumbach's characters tend to be condescending.
+They're smug and self-righteously cynical ("When you're older, you'll understand.").
+That seems like a terrible way to think, and to treat other people.

 Analogy: when your three-year-old has an imaginary friend, do you tell them that they're not real, and heap scorn on them for believing something so obviously false?
 Forget about the (horrifically cruel) effect this would have on your child: it doesn't seem like it'd be very fun for YOU.
-Who wants to be hanging out with a three-year-old and constantly correcting their grammar?
+Who wants to be hanging out with a three-year-old and constantly (e.g.) correcting their grammar?
 Isn't it more fun to be rolling around on the floor with them?

 I think of people I know who aren't cynical, and who are otherwise wonderful people, but who nevertheless have extreme difficulty interacting with people who aren't exactly the same as them.
 They can't interact with people who are older, younger, poorer, less well-educated, etc., than they are.
 Usually their complaints take the form of other-directed criticism: they can't relate to any of the stupid concerns of their immature 20-year-old intern, or they can't even make small talk with their colleagues because they're all 45 and have three kids and are boring, or they had to suffer through Thanksgiving at the house of relatives who go to church and usually vote Republican.